jakartaee/jakarta.ee/content/committees/specification/guide/index.md

 1. Submit a Pull Request to the [Jakarta EE Specifications repository](https://github.com/jakartaee/specifications) using the **[release review template](https://github.com/jakartaee/specifications/blob/master/pull_request_template.md)**.
 2. Send an email to the [Specification Committee](mailto:jakarta.ee-spec@eclipse.org) to request a release review.

+## Service Release {#service}

+* There is no formal release review required for a Specification service release (x.y.z) as long as the JESP definition of a “service release” is adhered to.
+* That means that no functionality changes or increase in IP scope are permitted in a service release.

+### Steps Involved

+1. Submit a Pull Request to the [Jakarta EE Specifications repository](https://github.com/jakartaee/specifications) using the **[service release template](https://github.com/jakartaee/specifications/blob/master/service_release_pr_template.md)**.
+2. Send an email to the [Specification Committee](mailto:jakarta.ee-spec@eclipse.org) to announce that the PR is ready for review.